JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 | 141 | Iceland | Overnight visitors (tourists) | 2014 |         413291.00 |
 | 142 | Iceland | Overnight visitors (tourists) | 2015 |         467437.00 |

-**A brief look at the raw data from the GDP dataset**
+### GDP
 - The data for the GDP come form the dataset [GDP in Current USD](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) from the World Bank
-- The GDP is in current USD, for the sake of continuity.
+- The GDP is in current USD, for the purpose of consistency

+#### A brief look at the raw data from the GDP dataset

 | Country Name | Country Code |   Indicator Name  | Indicator Code |     1960    |     1961    |     1962    |     1963    |     1964    |    1965    |    1966    |    1967    |    1968    |    1969    |    1970    |    1971    |    1972    |    1973    |    1974    |    1975    |    1976    |    1977    |    1978    |    1979    |    1980    |    1981    |    1982    |    1983    |    1984    |    1985    |     1986    |     1987    |     1988    |     1989    |     1990    |     1991    |     1992    |    1993    |    1994    |    1995    |    1996    |    1997    |    1998    |    1999    |    2000    |    2001    |     2002    |     2003    |     2004    |     2005    |     2006    |     2007    |     2008    |     2009    |     2010    |     2011    |     2012    |     2013    |     2014    |     2015    |     2016    |     2017    |     2018    |     2019    |
 |:------------:|:------------:|:-----------------:|:--------------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|